Power Scaling Laws and Near-Field Behaviors of Massive MIMO and Intelligent Reflecting Surfaces: Power Scaling Laws and Near-field Behaviors

-This condition may not be satisfied when $\mathrm{SNR}_{\mathrm{mMIMO}}$ is large.
-Hence, there are high-SNR cases when the IRS setup outperforms the mMIMO relay.
+This condition will be satisfied if $\mathrm{SNR}_{\mathrm{mMIMO}}$ is sufficiently large.
+Hence, there are high-SNR cases when the IRS-aided setup outperforms the mMIMO relay.
 This observation is in line with previous results in \cite{Huang2018a,Bjornson2019e}.

 We will now study the power scaling law.
 Recall from \eqref{eq:SNR:IRS2} that the SNR is proportional to the square of a sum with $N$ terms.
 Intuitively, the SNR may then grow quadratically with $N$.
 That behavior can in fact be observed in the far-field.